 American Jewish Poet, Peter Cole

-Join DU's Center for Judaic Studies, department of English, the Creative Writing Program, and CU Boulder's Programs in Mediterranean Studies, Creative Writing, and Jewish Studies for two events with Acclaimed American Jewish Poet, Peter Cole.
+DU's Center for Judaic Studies, department of English, the Creative Writing Program, and CU Boulder's Programs in Mediterranean Studies, Creative Writing, and Jewish Studies held two events with Acclaimed American Jewish Poet, Peter Cole.

 The Real Monuments Men and Women: Art Restitution Successes and Challenges